Photo by Tom Peek

 There is a new Earth—one more dynamic and changeable than anyone had imagined.
 And the evidence for the dramatic events are in the rocks that we walk over and drive across every day.

 HOW THE MOUNTAINS GREW is a geologic field trip across North America, one that follows a chronological history of the continent.
 It begins at the oldest rocks on the continent, in northern Canada and in Minnesota.
-It tells why there is a petrified forest in Arizona, why Texas is blessed with so much oil, and how North America was almost pulled apart into two continents and the western part of Lake Superior formed.
+It tells why there is a petrified forest in Arizona, why Texas has so much oil, and how North America was almost pulled apart into two continents and how this formed the western part of Lake Superior to form.
 Mass extinctions are recorded in a thin clay layer in Colorado and in a jumble of rocks in Mississippi.
-And an ancient episode of sudden global warming and its consequences is found in southwestern Wyoming, a harbinger of what is in store for North America—and the planet—for the next century.
+And an ancient episode of sudden global warming and its consequences is found in southwestern Wyoming, a harbinger of what may be in store for North America—and the planet—for the next century.

 Here are the places where one can go to see and touch the Earth's distant past.
-It tells of times when vast seas swept over much of the land, when the planet was twice entirely encased in ice, and when, through the inexorable whims of nature, the mountains grew.
+It tells of times when vast seas swept over much of the land, when the planet was twice entirely encased in ice, and how, through the inexorable whims of nature, the mountains grew.